-You scroll down further and see a few more 4-5 star reviews that praise the menu variety, authentic cuisine, etc. Perfect!—when wham!
-“Unfriendly staff” “Food subpar for price”.
-What now?
+You scroll down further and see a few more 4-5 star reviews that praise the menu variety, authentic cuisine, etc. Perfect! — when wham!
+“Unfriendly staff” and “Food subpar for price."

 “Everyone's a critic” has taken on new significance when it comes to online reviews.
 From exploring hot and trending restaurants on Yelp, to identifying your next CEM software vendor on G2 Crowd—reviews have enabled the average person to do some truly revolutionary things:

 - Become their own experts

 - Provide their own expertise

 - Dictate brand perception in an open forum

 And while review companies like Yelp have transformed the B2C buyer’s journey, B2B companies still struggle with how to approach review management online—despite the significant impact it can have on their bottom line.